gopikadevi1999/Artworks-task/README.md

-In this file contains Artworks Gallary by using promise and fetch method
+In this file contains Artworks API by using promise and fetch method